astrotars/the-stream-swiftui/README.md

 }
 ```

-This instance is injected to any `View` that requests it via the `@EnvironmentObject` property wrapper.
-Now let's look at the implementation of `Account#login`:
+This instance is injected to our `View` via the `@EnvironmentObject` property wrapper.
+Now let's look at the implementation of `Account.login`:

 ```swift
 func login(_ userToLogIn: String) {